CobaldAnnotation/.github/profile/README.md

 Total number of the SCs in Compreno is more than 200,000, which seems too much for the machine learning on the corpora of the volume we currently have.
 Therefore, we decided to reduce the number of classes and use not the full hierarchy but the hierarchy of the hyperonym classes.
 Namely, we point out not the SCs like GIRL, TEACHER, or RIVAL, but the SC HUMAN instead of them; not the classes TO_RUN, TO_SWIM, TO_JUMP, but the SC MOTION instead, and so on.
 The hyperonym hierarchy includes about 650 SCs.

-The semantic hierarchy of the hyperonym classes is available at the Compreno Semantics Github2 ССЫЛКА.
+The semantic hierarchy of the hyperonym classes is available at the [Compreno Semantics Github](https://github.com/compreno-semantics).

 # Annotation of the relations between words